Yunxian Man: Scholarly analysis

 The first two skulls bear similarities to Dali Man, but are significantly older.
 Adjacent animal fossils allowed their age to be narrowed down to 600,000 to 400,000 years before present.
 Some sources have described the specimens as Homo erectus, including a 3D virtual imaging analysis in 2010.
 However, scholars are still divided, with some suggesting that it could be a more modern species or a mix with Homo sapiens.

 The paleoanthropologist Chris Stringer has suggested that Yunxian Man could be Homo heidelbergensis, which may thus have originated in Asia, though Chinese scholars dispute this classification.
 In 2012, Stringer speculated that Yunxian Man could be a Denisovan ancestor.
 In a 2016 article in Scientific American, Stringer called for better access to Chinese fossil specimens such as Yunxian Man and Dali Man, such as by replicas or CT scans.
-In 2025, a team co-led by Stringer created a reconstruction of Yunxian 2 removing much of the deformation, which led them to conclude that the Yunxian crania are Denisovans.
+In 2025, a team co-led by Stringer created a reconstruction of Yunxian 2 removing much of the deformation, which led them to conclude that it was an early relative of the Denisovans; more closely related to them than it was to other known members of Homo.

+Soon after Stringer and his colleagues published this reconstruction, another paper was published on which redated the skulls.
+Hau Tu and colleagues used isochron ^{26}AI/^{10}Be burial dating on quartz gravels from the surrounding sediment layers and obtained an age of ~1.77 million years.
+If this is the case, the claim that the Yunxian crania represent an early member of the Denisovan lineage may be inaccurate as it would require that lineage to have split by almost 1.8 million years ago, which is far earlier than any other archaic hominin group.